Have you been charged with handling stolen goods?

 If the stolen goods alleged to have been handled include a motor vehicle or the amount or value of the stolen goods exceeds $100,000, the matter will be heard in the County or Supreme Court of Victoria.

 Handling stolen goods is a serious offence that can result in severe penalties.
-If you have been charged with handling stolen goods, seeking legal advice as soon as possible is essential.
+If you believe you have handled stolen goods, or have been charged with handling stolen goods, seeking legal advice as soon as possible is essential.